Music photos by Richard Mccaffrey

 Richard was the chief photographer for “BAM, The California Music Magazine” from 1976 to 86 and also worked with Concert promoter Bill Graham, bands, and record companies.
 In 1979 he co-founded “Eye Gallery,” a non-profit photo gallery, community lab, and studio in the Mission District of San Francisco and was Board Chairman from 1982-84.

 Richard moved back to Providence in 1991, where he became the staff photographer for “The Providence Phoenix” until 2014, he now contributes to “GoLocalProv” online news.
-Richard is represented by Getty Images and his photographs appear in numerous national and international publications, books, television, and film documentaries such as Ken Burns “Country Music” on PBS and “Laurel Canyon” on EPIX.
+Richard is represented by Getty Images and his photographs appear in numerous national and international publications, books, television, and film documentaries such as Ken Burns “Country Music” on PBS, "Belushi on Showtime", and “Laurel Canyon” on EPIX.